Unveiling LLMs: The Evolution of Latent Representations in a Dynamic Knowledge Graph: Related Work

 \section{Related Work}

-Mechanistic interpretability is a post hoc interpretability method focusing on reverse engineering model components into human-understandable algorithms~\citep{olah2022mechanistic}.
-This method typically delves into the internal workings of machine-learned models, investigating individual neurons and their connections in the context of circuits~\citep{bricken2023towards, conmy2024towards}.
-In this context, models are viewed as computational graphs, and circuits are subgraphs with distinct functionalities~\citep{conmy2024towards}.
-The conventional approach to mechanistic interpretability follows a multi-stage workflow from defining the problem setting (e.g., task, dataset, and granularity) to discovering circuits via activation patching and hypothesizing their functions~\citep{conmy2024towards}.
+Activation patching is traditionally applied in mechanistic interpretability to study components and internal workings of machine-learned models.
+Conventional workflows involve eliciting a behaviour to observe, discovering patterns via activation patching and generating functional hypotheses~\citep{conmy2024towards}.

-The patching technique is used to study the model's computation by altering its latent representations during the inference process~\citep{ghandeharioun2024patchscopes}.
-For example, \citet{meng2022locating} focused on causal tracing by replacing the latent representation of an inference corrupted with noise with the correct ones, identifying the crucial activations in rectifying the correction. \citet{ghandeharioun2024patchscopes} proposed a unified framework for semantically inspecting the hidden representations of LLMs.
-The authors studied the entity resolution process across the early layers of LLMs by patching the latent representation of a subject entity (e.g., “Alexander the Great”) into a separate inference tasked to decode and describe it.
+Specifically, the patching technique studies the model's computation by altering its latent representations, the token embeddings in transformer-based language models, during the inference process~\citep{ghandeharioun2024patchscopes}.
+For example, \citet{meng2022locating} focused on causal tracing by replacing the latent representation of a noise-corrupted inference with the correct ones, identifying the crucial activations in rectifying the correction. \citet{ghandeharioun2024patchscopes} proposed an LLM-based framework for semantically inspecting the latent representations of LLMs.
+The authors studied the entity resolution process across the early layers of LLMs by patching the latent representation of a subject entity (e.g., “Alexander the Great”) into a separate inference tasked to describe it.
 Alternatively, \citet{yang2024large} studied LLMs' multi-hop reasoning via a framework projecting latent representations to vocabulary space.
 They examined LLMs' handling of first-hop and second-hop reasoning tasks in completing two-hop factual propositions, assessing latent bridging entity representation for connecting information fragments. \citet{teehan2024college} proposed instead a framework to generate high-quality latent representations for new concepts using a small number of example sentences or definitions.
+These studies, along with others conducted recently~\citep{mallen2023trust, hernandez2023linearity, jiang2020can} have investigated the factual understanding of LLMs regarding single entities in scenarios involving knowledge completion, such as incomplete triplets.
+On the contrary, our research focuses on entire sentences, exploring the extensiveness and evolution of factual knowledge embedded within LLMs when tasked to evaluate the input truthfulness.
+This represents a step towards understanding the LLMs' factual knowledge resolution process rather than factual knowledge of single entities.